psu-libraries/myaccount/README.md

 ```

-Volumes
-sometimes you may want to remove a volume you can easily remove all volumes with the follwowing commmand, they will get re-created when you do an up
+Volumes: Sometimes you may want to remove a volume you can easily remove all volumes with the follwowing commmand, they will get re-created when you do an up
 ```
 docker-compose down -v
 ```